A New k-Space Model for Non-Cartesian Fourier Imaging: A New k-Space Model

 The function $\Psi(k)$ can also be chosen to avoid the type of structured k-space artifacts described in Sec.~\ref{sec:cross_artifact}.
 As previously mentioned, these artifacts were always highly oscillatory.
 Importantly, it was only possible for rapid oscillations to emerge because Eq.~\eqref{eq:img-model} has the capacity to produce rapid oscillations in k-space -- indeed, the Dirichlet kernels $\xi_N^{(\Delta x)}(k)$ associated with Eq.~\eqref{eq:img-model} are highly oscillatory themselves, and the artifacts are linear combinations of these kernels.
 In principle, these artifacts should be avoidable by choosing a function $\Psi(k)$ that is less oscillatory than $\xi_N^{(\Delta x)}(k)$.

-There are many possible functions that are not periodic, have compact/short support, and are less oscillatory than $\xi_N^{(\Delta x)}(k)$, and therefore have the major features desired for $\Psi(x)$.
+There are many possible functions that are not periodic, have compact/short support, and are less oscillatory than $\xi_N^{(\Delta x)}(k)$, and therefore have the major features desired for $\Psi(k)$ -- indeed, there are infinitely many such functions.
 One natural choice would be to use B-spline basis functions \cite{unser1999}, which are well understood, are computationally simple to work with, have compact support, provide excellent approximation for families of smooth functions, and also rise to and fall from a single peak without oscillation.

 For simplicity and without loss of generality, the remainder of this paper will use the proposed k-space model choosing $\Psi(k)$ to be a scaled B-spline basis function of degree $P$.
 However, it is important to note that Eq.~\eqref{eq:kspace-model} is fully compatible with other choices of $\Psi(k)$, and the use of B-spline basis functions is merely illustrative and likely suboptimal.